PiratedVirus/js_basic/README.md

 # js_basic
-THis holds sample github app
+THis holds sample github app which is connected to AWS